 We believe that our enterprise-scale data integration and management processes are a critical capability in achieving a material improvement in clinical quality outcomes and financial performance in healthcare.
 We integrate data seamlessly and securely into our systems through our proprietary ETL tools and processes.
 This system manages the process of defining and configuring thousands of industry data feeds from our clients and partners, manages the data processing workflow, and monitors the ongoing provision and quality of data through the application of more than 2,000 data integrity checks.

 In addition to being maintained and tagged within client-specific data lakes, data we receive in the course of providing our services are statistically de-identified and stored in our MORE2 Registry®.
-As of September 2016, this registry contained more than 11.9 billion medical events from more than 139 million unique patients, 837,000 physicians, and 354,000 clinical facilities, touching 98.7% of all U.S. counties and Puerto Rico and growing at a rate of approximately 40% annually since 2000.
+As of June 2018, this registry contained more than 39 billion medical events from over 252 million unique patients, 943,000 physicians, and 499,000 clinical facilities, touching 99.6% of all U.S. counties.
 The MORE2 Registry® goes beyond just claims data to include information about demographics, enrollment, diagnoses, procedures, pharmacy, laboratory results, and deep medical record clinical data and presents a significant representative mix of commercial, ACA Marketplace, Medicare Advantage, and managed Medicaid care plan patients.
 The following is a sample of various components within our MORE2 Registry®.

 - Patient Demographic Data